 Evaluation of a Community-Based Threat Assessment Team: A Formative Evaluation of the Massachusetts Bay Threat Assessment Team

 The goal of this project is to identify a model for how a community-based Multidisciplinary Threat Assessment and Management Team (MTAMT) can operate by identifying and engaging individuals at risk for radicalization to violence, and then providing them with supportive services that contribute to a reduction in risk for violence (e.g., mental health care).
 In order to accomplish this goal, we are conducting a formative evaluation and evaluability assessment of an existing statewide MTAMT in its early stages of operation: the Massachusetts Bay Threat Assessment Team (MassBayTAT).
-The MassBayTAT is a collaboration between the Boston FBI Joint Terrorism Task Force and the U.S. Attorney's Office, with supporting partnerships from representatives of the MA Department of Public Health, MA Department of Education, and the Executive Office of the Trial Courts.
+The MassBayTAT is a collaboration between the Boston FBI Joint Terrorism Task Force and the U.S. Attorney's Office, with supporting partnerships from representatives of the Massachusetts Department of Public Health, Massachusetts Department of Education, and the Executive Office of the Trial Courts.
 This formative evaluation project is supported by a grant from the National Institute of Justice.

-Repatriation and Reintegration ("R & R") of Children from Formerly ISIS-Controlled Territories
+Repatriation and Reintegration ("R&R") of Children from Formerly ISIS-Controlled Territories

-There are approximately 12,000 women and children who have spent time in formerly ISIS-controlled territories.
+There are about 12,000 women and children who have spent time in formerly ISIS-controlled territories.
 These children have experienced widespread trauma, including violence exposure, food deprivation, unsanitary and dangerous living conditions, and traumatic loss.
 The vast majority remain in camps in northern Syria in inhumane conditions; a small number have returned to their countries of ethnic origin.
 As more children and parents return to their homelands, there is an urgent need to support their successful integration.